egruel/drupal8-graphql-server/README.md

 # Drupal 8 graphQL public API [ WORK IN PROGRESS ]

+This is a very work in progress, feel free to open PR

 https://dev-graphql-demo-blog.pantheonsite.io/graphql exposes a free public graphQL API, to test graphQL module with Drupal 8.

 This is simple fictive blog using "article" content type.
 Each article has a main image and tags.